-The pledges have been discounted using a 1.6% rate as of December 31, 2021.
-No discount was deemed necessary at December 31, 2020.
+The pledges have been discounted using rates of 5.2% and 1.6% rate as of December 31, 2022 and 2021, respectively.

-Two sources represent approximately 67% of the total outstanding pledges receivable at December 31, 2021 (see below).
-One donor's balance represents approximately 51% of the total outstanding pledges receivable at December 31, 2020.
+Three sources represent approximately 67% of the total outstanding pledges receivable at December 31, 2022 (see below).
+Two donor's balance represents approximately 67% of the total outstanding pledges receivable at December 31, 2021 (see below).

-The Employee Retention Tax Credit (ERTC) established by the Coronavirus Aid, Relief and Economic Security Act (CARES Act) passed in March 2020 provided a refundable tax credit against certain employment taxes in an amount up to \$5,000 per employee an eligible employer paid between March 12, 2020 and December 31, 2020.
+The Employee Retention Tax Credit (ERTC) established by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) passed in March 2020, provided a refundable tax credit against certain employment taxes in an amount up to \$5,000 per employee an eligible employer paid between March 12, 2020 and December 31, 2020.
 On December 27, 2020, the Consolidated Appropriations Act (CAA) was signed into law and extended and expanded the ERTC through September 2021, relaxed the eligibility requirements and retroactively allowed Paycheck Protection Program (PPP) recipients to be eligible for the ERTC in 2020.

 ARL had determined that it was qualified to retroactively apply for the ERTC and believed it was probable that it would receive a refund totaling \$527,958 after filing amended 2020 Federal employment tax returns.
 In 2021, ARL filed amended quarter-three and quarter-four 2020 Federal employment tax returns in order to claim the ERTC.
 Eligibility for the credit and the credit calculations are subject to review and approval by the Federal government.
 In late 2021, ARL received payment on their quarter-three amendment.
-Due to the Internal Revenue Service (IRS) processing delays, the quarter-four credit was still outstanding as of December 31, 2021.
-At December 31, 2021 and 2020, \$504,290 and \$527,958, respectively, are included in the current portion of pledges receivable without donor restrictions in the accompanying statements of financial position.
-In the opinion of management, the results of the pending review will not have a material effect on the financial position of ARL as of December 31, 2021, and on the changes in its net assets for the year then ended.
+Due to the Internal Revenue Service (IRS) processing delays, the quarter-four credit was still outstanding as of December 31, 2022 and 2021.
+In 2022, ARL determined that it had overestimated the expected credit and reduced the amount by \$56,056.
+At December 31, 2022 and 2021, \$448,234 and \$504,290, respectively, are included in the current portion of pledges receivable without donor restrictions in the accompanying statements of financial position.
+In the opinion of management, the results of the pending review will not have a material effect on the financial position of ARL as of December 31, 2022, and on the changes in its net assets for the year then ended.